mattnorby/mtris/README.md

 2. Connect power to the Arduino.

 Controls: Between games
-- Z button: Hold down on the high score screen, to start a new game
+- Z button: Hold down on any screen, to start a new game

 Controls: During the game
 - Joystick left/right: move piece left/right